preritdas/wordle/README.md

 All arguments are now optional.
 By default, `word = 'hello'`, `real_words = True`, and `random_daily = False`.
 If you set `random_daily = True`, `word` is overwritten with a daily word.
 If you provide a `word` _and_ set `random_daily = True`, the `word` you chose will be overwritten.
 So, try to use _either_ `word` _or_ `random_daily`.

 If this game is run in the same day, the answer `word` will be the same.
 Tomorrow, however, it will change.
 I did this using UNIX.
-The dictionary is shuffled and an iterator is calculated using multiples of 86400000 (milliseconds in a day).
+The dictionary is shuffled and an iterator is calculated using multiples of 86400 (seconds in a day).
 The program then gets a word from the randomized `dictionary.jumbled_words` list based on the iterator.

 The behavior is that the program will have the same answer intraday but will automatically run with a new unique answer the next day.
 By standardizing this using UNIX time I avoided the need for a central database of "used" words.
 To reset it all, `dictionary.jumbled_words` has to be recalculated using `random.sample(dictionary.words, len(dictionary.words))`.